 Unlike systemic therapy (chemotherapy, medications), this treatment is much easier on you.

 Microwave energy can be given without affecting your overall health and you are able to resume your usual activities within a few days.

 Depending on the size of the tumour, Microwave ablation can shrink or kill the tumour, extending your survival time and greatly improving the quality of your life while living with cancer.

-MWA can be ????? if used in patients without metastatic and small 9up to 35mm) primary tumours.
+Lung Ablation can be used in patients without metastatic and small (up to 35mm) primary tumours.